great-expectations/cloud/README.md

 #### Example Data

-The contents from [/examples/agent/data](/examples/agent/data/) will be copied to `/data` for the docker container.
+The contents from [/examples/agent/data](/examples/agent/data/) will be copied to `/data` for the Docker container.

 #### Adding an action to the agent